intika/Librefox/README.md

 Installation Instructions
 --------------------------
-**WARNING:** in the current state of the project Librefox is a set of configuration files for Firefox (awaiting a correct build of the project), therefore if you already have a Firefox profile, that profile will be used and temporary files will be removed (cookies and current session), make sure to backup your current Firefox's profile before using Librefox.
+**Notice:** in the current state of the project Librefox is a set of configuration files for Firefox (awaiting a correct build of the project), therefore if you already have a Firefox profile, that profile will be used and temporary files will be removed (cookies and current session), make sure to backup your current Firefox's profile before using Librefox.
 Using Librefox simultaneously with Firefox is possilbe through a different profile you can follow [this wiki](https://www.ghacks.net/2008/05/29/run-multiple-firefox-profiles-simultaneously/) to do so. **Future Librefox version** will be independant from Firefox and therefore solve this issue.

 **Windows**